DocPaintfull/csslab-web-content/README.md

 Holds the headlines of the colloquium page.

 * [Teaching Events](https://github.com/DocPaintfull/csslab-web-content/blob/master/data/teachingEvents.json)
 This contains the lectures and seminars of the chair.
+This will be shown as a list on Teaching Philosophy.

 * [Events](https://github.com/DocPaintfull/csslab-web-content/tree/master/data/events)
 This folder contains events, panels and talks, each in a single file.